riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 ## Drawing Area Setting and Calibration
+If you have set up the robot before without changing the position, you can skip this section.

 The way the program sets up the robot is to define a drawing area on a flate plane with three points: #righttop, #leftbottom, and #rightbottom.
 The drawing area is usually setup somewhat parallel to the y-z plane of the robot.
 In this section, you will learn how to calibrate these three points and have the program remember them.

 Please make sure you take down the cap of the marker before starting the process.